fabien-h/i18n-meteor/README.md

 Will set the language to en and load the files if they haven't been already.

 > Because the template helpers and code helpers are linked to the `Session` object, when the language change, all the translated object will be updated.

+## Use case

+There is a minimal example [here](https://github.com/fabien-h/i18n-meteor/tree/master/example).